 I’m a independent filmmaker, puppeteer, and character designer/fabricator.
 I began my career in my teens, performing probably close to 1,000 black light puppetry shows throughout Canada and overseas.
-Since then I’ve been extremely fortunate to have the opportunity to design, direct and/or perform puppetry throughout North America as well as in far-flung places like Chile, Japan, Taiwan, South Africa and the United Kingdom.
+Since then I’ve been extremely lucky to have the opportunity to design, direct and perform throughout North America, as well as in far-flung places like Chile, Japan, Taiwan, South Africa and the United Kingdom.

-Most recently, I’ve worked as a Special FX Supervisor and Character Sculptor/Fabricator on an eclectic range of projects that have ranged from bringing to life dancing tortillas in TV commercials to helping create characters for some of North America’s most famous sports teams.
-I also occasionally give workshops and lectures about puppetry at schools, festivals and conferences internationally.
+Most recently, I’ve worked as a Special FX Supervisor and Character Sculptor/Fabricator on an eclectic range of projects.
+I’ve made tortillas dance in TV commercials, built enormous puppets out of LEGO and helped create characters for some of Canada’s most popular sports teams.
+Pre-COVID, I also occasionally gave workshops and lectures about puppetry at schools, festivals and conferences internationally.

-I speak English (obviously), really bad colloquial Spanish and I’m in the midst of a not entirely futile attempt to learn Hebrew.
-I make my home in an old house in Toronto where I’m currently spending the coronavirus epidemic reading, writing, cooking, occasionally doing yoga and helping a six year old build a robot army for what I have been repeatedly assured are (mostly) benign purposes.
+I make my home in Toronto, Canada where I’m currently spending the pandemic reading, writing, cooking, occasionally doing yoga and helping a six year old build a robot army for what I have been repeatedly assured are (mostly) benign purposes.